1st Armoured Brigade (Australia): Deployments, 1942 – 1943

+Reorganisation, 1943 – 1944

 As the tide of war in the Pacific turned in favour of the Allies, the threat of invasion passed.
 The Australian government decided to reallocate some of the manpower that had been tied up in the armoured divisions to other formations that would be utilised for jungle warfare, or civilian industry.
 As a result, in April 1943, the 15th Motor Regiment returned to the 1st Armoured Brigade when the 2nd Armoured Division was disbanded.
 The 1st Armoured Division was retained in Western Australia, though, and Brigadier Frank Wells assumed command of the brigade in June.
 In August, the 1st Armoured Brigade was moved to Moora.
 The following month, the 1st Armoured Division ceased to exist as a formation and was broken up.
 The 1st Armoured Brigade was retained as an independent brigade group and reported directly to III Corps.
 It received the new 2/1st Armoured Brigade Reconnaissance Squadron, which was formed from the 1st Armoured Division's headquarters, as well as artillery from the 16th Field Regiment and the 112th Anti-Tank Regiment and engineers from the 2/3rd Independent Field Company.
 Various other support units were also attached during this time.
 Brigade headquarters remained at Moora while the brigade's units undertook training at various locations.